An Astrologer's Day MCQ with answers Class 11 English First Semester WBBHSE

 (a) Guru Nayak

-(a) Guru Nayak’s friend
+(b) Guru Nayak’s friend

 (c) Guru Nayak’s attacker